luizbgomide/sovereign/combat.md

 ### Run (Move)

-Move your normal movement rate in combat, which is 30 feet for an ordinary human.
+Move your normal movement rate in combat, which is 30ft for an ordinary human.
 When you leave a melee combatant's range (usually 5', though can be longer for big foes or [Long](/equipment#long) weapons), they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Disengage (Main)